 Philadelphia - Next trip to Philly, I'll be wallowing in my ancestor's misery: The Irish Memorial.

 Philadelphia - If you worship Duchamp, then this is your pilgrimage: The Philadelphia Museum of Art.

-Philadelphia - So if you don't care for Duchamp (and for all that he unleashed on the world of art), then go to the Museum of Art to see this tiny miracle of painting: Jan van Eyck's Saint Francis Receiving the Stigmata.
+Philadelphia - So if you don't care for Duchamp (and for all that he unleashed on the world of art), then go to the Museum of Art to see this tiny miracle of painting: Jan van Eyck's Saint Francis of Assisi Receiving the Stigmata.
 Almost makes me want to start going back to church.

 Philadelphia - All throughout Center City, the magnificent mosaic murals of Isaiah Zagar.
 Just walk along South Street, ya can't miss them.

 Philadelphia - Another work of genius by Frank Furness, The Fisher Fine Arts Library, on the campus of the University of Pennsylvania.
 (And don't miss the Architectural Archives exhibit on the lower level of the Fisher.)